-The Pallay Punchu Mountain or Pallay Poncho in Layo, or Apu T’akllo Apacheta, located in the Layo district in Cusco, is the new tourist attraction of Cusco as of 2020.
-Cusco would add its third mountain of colors, an Unmissable place you should know.
+The Pallay Punchu Mountain, or Pallay Poncho in Layo, or Apu T’akllo Apacheta, located in the Layo district in Cusco, is the new tourist attraction of Cusco as of 2020.
+Cusco would add its third mountain of colors—an Unmissable place you should know.

 The climate, as in the entire Andes, is quite variable.
 The atmosphere is quite similar to that of Rainbow Mountain (Vinicunca).
 You may experience a lot of cold and strong winds.

-Also known as Pallay Punchu del Apu Tákllo Apacheta differs from Vinicunca Rainbow Mountain because it has sharper mountains; you can also appreciate the largest lagoon in Cusco (Langui), which makes it a unique and incredible place.
+Also known as Pallay Punchu del Apu Tákllo Apacheta differs from Vinicunca Rainbow Mountain because it has sharper mountains.
+You can also appreciate the largest lagoon in Cusco (Langui), which makes it a unique and incredible place.

 Like any destination in Cusco, this is far from the city, a few hours away; the best way to get there is on our Pallay Poncho tour.
 From Canas town: The distance is 5.3 km, and from there, it is a walk of 02 hours to about 04 hours, depending on your physical condition.